Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Computation Cost

 \section{Computation Cost}

-The major computation for the distillation scheme comes from the teacher forward pass, student forward pass, and the student backward pass~\cite{xu2020computation}.
-If we assume $C_s$ as the total computational cost of server forward pass and $C_k$ be the total computation cost of client model $k$ the forward pass per epoch.
-We do not need $C_s$ computations every epoch, we only need to compute once and store the values of $\mathcal{H}(x)$.
-For the computation of distillation regularizer we only need $E*C_k + C_s$ local computations.
+The major computation for the distillation scheme comes from the teacher forward pass, student forward pass, and the student backward pass~\citep{xu2020computation}.
+We assume $C_s$ as the total computational cost of server model forward pass and $C_k$ be the total computation cost of client model $k$ the forward pass per epoch.
+We do not need $C_s$ computations every epoch, we only need to compute once and store the values of $\mathcal{H}(x)$ while keeping the same backward computation.
+Specifically, for the computation of distillation regularizer we only need $E*C_k + C_s$ local computations compared to $E*C_k$ computations without regularizer.
+Here $E$ denotes the local epochs of the client.
 Since $C_s = C_k$, we have $(E+1)*C_k$ local computations.
-Thus our regularizer introduces minimal computation on the edge devices which typically have low compute.
+Thus, our regularizer introduces minimal forward computation on the edge devices, which typically have low computation. {In Sec.~\ref{comp_vs_acc} of appendix we discuss the computation vs accuracy of ASD.}